Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Introduction

 The problem that the platform solves in our setting differs from the previous literature on price discrimination in two major aspects.
 First, the costs for the platform from producing higher quality products are zero.
 This is because in the two-sided market models that we study, the costs of producing a higher quality product are incurred by the sellers and not by the platform.
-Hence, the platform's revenue maximization problem transforms into a constrained price discrimination problem with no costs.
-Second, the platform cannot simply choose any subset of price-quality pairs (menus) that satisfies the incentive compatibility and individual rationality constraints.
+Hence, the platform's revenue maximization problem transforms into a constrained price discrimination problem with no costs.\footnote{In that sense our problem resembles the classic mechanism design problem studied in \cite{myerson1981optimal} but with constraints on the possible allocations. } Second, the platform cannot simply choose any subset of price-quality pairs (menus) that satisfies the incentive compatibility and individual rationality constraints.
 The set of menus from which the platform can choose is determined by the additional equilibrium requirements described in the introduction.

 These differences significantly change the analysis and the platform's optimal menu.
-First, a key part of our analysis is to incorporate equilibrium constraints into the price discrimination problem, introducing significant additional complexity.
+First, a key part of our analysis is to incorporate equilibrium constraints into the price discrimination problem.
 In addition, under the regularity assumption that the virtual valuation function is increasing, \cite{mussa1978monopoly} show that the optimal menu assigns different qualities of the product to different types.
 In contrast, the results in our paper are drastically different: under certain regularity assumptions, the optimal menu assigns the same quality of the product to different types.\footnote{Another difference from most of the previous literature is that in our model each menu is finite (i.e., there is a finite number of price-quality pairs), and thus the standard techniques used to analyze the price discrimination problems in the previous literature cannot be used. \cite{bergemann2011mechanism} study a price discrimination problem with a finite menu in order to study a setting with limited information.
 However, because the platform's costs are zero in our setting, we cannot use the Lloyd-Max optimality condition that \cite{bergemann2011mechanism} employs.}

 \textbf{Two-sided market platforms}.
 Recent papers study how platforms can use information and other related market design levers to improve market outcomes.
 In the context of matching markets, \cite{arnosti2018managing} and \cite{kanoria2017facilitating} suggest different restrictions on the agents' actions in order to mitigate inefficiencies that arise in those markets. \cite{vellodi2018ratings} studies the role of design of rating systems in shaping industry dynamics.
 In \cite{romanyuk2019cream} the platform designs what buyer information the sellers should observe before the platform decides to form a match.